The regroupement offers a postdoc position in Machine Learning and Downscaling to Advance Ecological Applications.

 Objectives

-We focus our expertise on crucial environmental issues, including downscaling global climate models for local insights, emulating complex ecological systems, modeling species distribution in changing environments, and cutting-edge applications of AI in environmental science.
+We focus our expertise on environmental issues, including downscaling global climate models for local insights, emulating complex ecological systems, modeling species distribution in changing environments, and cutting-edge applications of AI in environmental science.

 Research Axes